r00k/microconf-talk/notes.md

         substantial business goal, b) does not result in a pat-on-the-head from the boss, and c) does not result in the employee getting to go out to a marginal dinner." (from patio11 post)
-      - Your competitor charges less
-        - FormKeep has a competitor that charges $9.99, none of our customers have heard of them
-          - They're cheap but bad at marketing, so their pricing is irrelevant
-      - You know how simple your code is

 - Conclusion
   - That's my talk